Construction and Post-Construction Site Runoff Control

 As our city grows, the increased impervious surfaces associated with this development will increase stormwater volume and degrade water quality, which can harm our lakes, rivers, and streams.
 The best way to mitigate stormwater impacts from new developments is to use practices to treat, store, and infiltrate runoff onsite before it can affect water bodies downstream.

-Mount Holly has taken steps to reduce pollution that is required by the Watershed Management Ordinance.
+Mount Holly has taken steps to reduce pollution that is required by the Stormwater Ordinance (Ch.
+23 Stormwater Systems).
 These Water Quality regulations are designed to reduce pollution in our streams, rivers, ponds, and lakes.
 The Watershed Management Ordinance addresses impervious limits, Best Management Practices (BMP) requirements, inspection and maintenance of structural BMPs, and penalties for non-compliance.